GoRefer Trust Center

 |---|---|---|

-CC7 – Change Management | In Scope | PR reviews, staging environment, deployment approval gates |
+CC7 – Change Management | Implemented | PR-based code review, staging environment, deployment approval gates, version-controlled infrastructure |

 Request SOC 2 Roadmap